phronmophobic/dewey/README.md

 # Dewey

-Index of Clojure libraries on github.
+Index of Clojure libraries available on github.

 ## Rationale